Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 jBPM can execute any process that is described using the standard BPMN 2.0 XML format.
 You can use any modeler application that supports the format.
 As always with standardized formats and their implementations, there are shortcomings no matter which one you choose.
 At Magnolia we use the Eclipse BPMN2 modeler plugin.
 Feel free to add other recommendations as comments in this document.

-Magnolia provides a configurable registry for processes.
-The registry is under the
+Magnolia provides a configurable registry for processes under the

-workflows folder in your module configuration.
+workflows folder.
 All processes defined under the folder will be loaded by the jBPM engine upon restart.

 Restart Magnolia when you add a new workflow process.